 For how long must an employer hold open an offer made through Preview?

-Offers made to students through Preview will remain open for 21 days after the date of the offer letter.
-Upon student request, employers should grant extensions to hold offers open for 14 days after the last day of EIP.
+Offers made to students through Preview will remain open for 14 days after the date of the offer letter.
+For any offer made before the last day of EIP Week, before the offer expires, a student may extend up to two such offers for 14 days after the last day of EIP Week.
+This applies to all employers, regardless of summer program size.

 If a student does not bid on an employer through Preview, does that mean the employer is not a top choice for that student?